jo6815en/minimal_solvers_conics/README.md

 [Roterr, transerr] = conics_synt_parallel
 ```

-conics_synt_parallel.m simulate random parallel conics and returns the rotation and translation error based on
+The script conics_synt_parallel.m simulate random parallel conics and returns the rotation and translation error based on
 the estimated camera matrix compared to the true one.

 ![image](images/synt_parallell_image.jpg)